testomatio/check-tests/README.md

-## AutoCheck Tests by Testomatio
+# 🌀 AutoCheck Tests by Testomatio

-This action show you list of changed tests on each pull request with overview of all tests in this project.
+This action shows changed tests on each pull request with a complete list of all tests in this project.

 ### Sample Report